 For workers who had over 11 years of experience in the industry, there was only a limited improvement in their safety knowledge.
 However, for workers with less than five years of experience, there was a significant improvement in their safety knowledge.
 So it would appear that less-experienced workers had the most significant benefit.

 One explanation for the improved safety knowledge could be something as simple as the increased level of engagement.
-Tap Into Safety has argued the need to make safety training delivery engaging and interactive.
-To learn more about our interactive hazard perception and safety training, please try a FREE demo.
+Tap into Safety has argued the need to make safety training delivery engaging and interactive.
+To learn more about our interactive hazard perception, safety microlearning training, and toolbox sessions, please try a FREE demo.

 Using the question and answer format adds to a worker’s overall knowledge of the subject.
 Questioning encourages workers to think about the topic in more depth.
 In doing so, they are more likely to shift their attitudes about workplace safety.
 Using narratives, and a question and answer method in toolbox talks makes the training more engaging.
 The discussion questions provide an opportunity for workers to process the information in their work context.

 Toolbox talks aim to improve safe behaviour, and this study showed that safety knowledge increases when workers attend toolbox talks.
 However, when we include narratives, discussion and questions, the safety knowledge improvements are more significant.
 One reason is a higher level of engagement can be achieved compared to passive lecture-style training.
 Another is the opportunity to think about a topic in more depth.
 For less-experienced workers, the increase in their safety knowledge is significant.
 Improving safety knowledge is critical because statistics show that less-experienced workers are more likely to be injured at work.